suspex0/anydesk-reset-identity/README.md

 # Anydesk-reset-identity
-This application will reset anydesk identity, after that it will restore your original username and profile image.
+I have written this application quick and dirty to reset anydesk identity & restore your original username and profile image.